-The New England District of the U.S. Army Corps of Engineers (Corps) hereby issues twenty-one (21) general permits (GPs), 11 Programmatic General Permits (PGPs) and 10 Regional General Permits (RGPs), for activities subject to Corps jurisdiction in waters of the United States (U.S.), including navigable waters, within the boundaries of the State of Rhode Island, adjacent ocean waters to the seaward limit of the outer continental shelf, and lands located within the boundaries of the Narragansett Land Claim Settlement Area.
-These GPs are issued in accordance with Corps regulations at 33 CFR 320 - 332 [see 33 CFR 325.2(e)(2)], and authorizes activity-specific categories of work that are similar in nature and cause no more than minimal individual and cumulative adverse environmental impacts.
-These GPs will provide protection to the aquatic environment and the public interest while effectively authorizing activities that have no more than minimal individual and cumulative adverse environmental effects.
+The New England District of the U.S. Army Corps of Engineers (USACE) hereby issues 21 general permits (GPs), 10 Regional General Permits (RGPs), 11-6 Programmatic General Permits (PGPs) and 5 PGP/RGPs, 10 Regional General Permits (RGPs), collectively hereafter referred to as GPs, listed in Section III, for activities subject to USACE jurisdiction in waters of the United States (U.S.), including navigable waters, within the boundaries of the State of Rhode Island, adjacent ocean waters to the seaward limit of the outer continental shelf, and lands located within the boundaries of the Narragansett Land Claim Settlement Area.
+These GPs are issued in accordance with USACE regulations at 33 CFR 320 - 332 [see 33 CFR 325.5](e)] and authorize activity-specific categories of work that are similar in nature and cause no more than minimal individual and cumulative adverse environmental impacts while providing protection to the aquatic environment and the public interest.